EXCCoin/exccd/rpcclient/README.md

   block connected and block disconnected notifications, and gets the current block count
 * [exccwallet Websockets Example](https://github.com/EXCCoin/exccd/tree/master/rpcclient/examples/exccwalletwebsockets)
-  Connects to a dcrwallet RPC server using TLS-secured websockets, registers for notifications about changes to account balances, and gets a list of unspent transaction outputs (utxos) the wallet can sign
+  Connects to a exccwallet RPC server using TLS-secured websockets, registers for notifications about changes to account balances, and gets a list of unspent transaction outputs (utxos) the wallet can sign